MTV Unplugged (10,000 Maniacs album): Outtakes

 Many songs were recorded during the performance that were not included on the album.
 These included four takes of "How You've Grown" and a brief take of "Puff the Magic Dragon".
 In addition, three songs were performed with David Byrne as a guest singer: two takes of "Let the Mystery Be" (one of which was released as a B-side to "Few and Far Between" and reissued on Campfire Songs: The Popular, Obscure and Unknown Recordings of 10,000 Maniacs), Dolly Parton's "Jolene" and "Dallas".

 Reissue from Rhino

-The album was re-released by Rhino Entertainment on CD (digipak) and vinyl (double LP, first time on vinyl) in September, 2024.
-This version includes remastered versions of the songs from the original album, and three bonus tracks featuring David Byrne (described above).
-The bonus tracks are: "Let the Mystery Be", "Jolene", and "Dallas".
+The album was re-released by Rhino Entertainment on CD (digipak) and vinyl (double LP) in September 2024.
+This version includes remastered versions of the songs from the original album, and three bonus tracks featuring David Byrne: "Let the Mystery Be", "Jolene", and "Dallas".

 Reception

+"With Natalie Merchant since gone solo", wrote Rolling Stone critic Paul Evans, "the 10,000 Maniacs set is a fine souvenir ... they flourish their gift for intricate texture – and Merchant's voice is the essence of lilt."

 The album debuted at its No. 13 peak and spent 45 weeks on the Billboard charts.
 In December 1997, it was certified 3× Platinum by the RIAA.

 The single release "Because the Night" reached No. 11 on the Billboard Hot 100 chart, two positions higher than Patti Smith's original version in 1978.
 It remains the band's biggest hit.